bmoscon/cryptofeed/docs/exchange.md

 Again by convention the exchange names in `defines.py` are all uppercase.

-### Subscribing
+## Subscribing
-Cryptofeed accepts standarized names for data channels/feeds.
+Cryptofeed accepts standardized names for data channels/feeds.
 The `Feed` parent class will convert these to the exchange specific versions for use when subscribing.
 Per the exchange docs, each subscription to the various data channels must be made with a new subscription message, so for this exchange we can subscribe like so:

 ```python
 async def subscribe(self, websocket):